What is the building management system (BMS)?

 2.04: Generators.

-The above are the most common electrical equipment that can be found in most of projects.
+The above are the most common types of electrical equipment found in most projects.

-Now, we will talk about the last category of the MEP systems connected to the B.M.S which is the Low current systems like:
+Now, we will talk about the last category of the MEP systems connected to the B.M.S, which is the low-current systems as:

 3.01: Data System: This is the system or the network responsible for the communication between all devices in the project.

-3.02: Lighting control system: This system we use to control the operation of the lighting fixtures, including their number, working time, and location.
+3.02: Lighting control system: This system is used to control the operation of the lighting fixtures, including their number, working time, and location.

 3.05: Closed Circuit Television System or (CCTV).